Broadholme Priory

 Broadholme Priory was a convent of canonesses of the Premonstratensian Order located near to the village of Broadholme.
 Historically in Nottinghamshire, since boundary changes in 1989, the priory and village has been in Lincolnshire.

 History

 The priory was founded before 1154.
-It was home to Premonstratensian canonesses and was one of only two female priories of that order in England (the other being Orford Priory).
+It was home to the Premonstratensian canonesses and was one of only two female priories of that order in England (the other being Orford Priory).
 When it was founded, however, it was initially home to both canons and canonesses.
 The priory was dedicated to God and St Mary, and its mother-house was Newsham Abbey in Lincolnshire.

 Pope Nicholas IV's taxation roll records the priory as having an income of £4 13s.
-The priory was also in control of the church at Thorney, Nottinghamshire, which provided an extra £8 annual income.
+The priory was also in control of the church at Thorney, Nottinghamshire, which provided an additional £8 annual income.

 The priory was given a charter of confirmation by King Edward II in 1318.
 The charter reveals several of the priory's benefactors, including donations by: